LLNL/axom/src/axom/primal/docs/sphinx/opclip.rst

 Clip triangle against bounding box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The clip operation clips a triangle against a bounding box, returning the resulting polygon.
-The figure shows the triangle in blue and the polygon resulting from ``clip()`` in yellow.
+The clip operator clips a triangle against a bounding box, returning the resulting polygon.
+The figure shows the triangle in blue and the polygon resulting from ``clip()`` in grey.

 .. figure:: figs/showClip.png
    :figwidth: 300px